Prayer and Liturgy

 Celebration of the Word

 Within each classroom we have a prayer focus which children are encouraged to contribute to.
-These are monitored regularly by the CTK Stewards and Chaplaincy team, who give feedback to classes.
+These are monitored regularly by the CTK Chaplaincy team, who give feedback to classes and teachers.

 Staff Prayers